 - The next step would be to select the ideal type of market.
 Examples of these markets include Bearish or Bullish markets.

 - The next step is determined by the type of market you are dealing with.
-It entails entering the entry and the exit prices depending on the price format provided by the specific market.
+It entails entering the entry and the exit prices depending on the specific market’s price format.

 - After that, you will need to enter the quantity of futures contracts and click calculate.